asunthalovelin/asunthalovelin/README.md

 🚀 Hi!
 I recently completed a bootcamp in Data Science Engineering.
 I am passionate about uncovering powerful insights and solving problems through data.

-🌱 I'm open to work!
+🌱 I'm currently working in a Data Science Team for a large NBFC!

 📊 Skills & Knowledge
 - Proficient in MS Office Suite, SQL(MySQL), Python, Tableau.